Introduction

 result.smsServerRequestId |

 string | A unique identifier from the SMS server side.
-This uniquely identifies your SMS request. |
+This uniquely identifies your SMS request.
+It will value null if you schedule the SMS in the future. |

 Take a look at the Example Response JSON object